jakeharkett/mphys-titanic/README.md

 Mphys-titanic is a repository which manages codes and instructions for "Direct Imaging of Extra-solar Planet and Circumstellar Disks", a master project in the University of Exeter.

-For instructions and tutorials, please check the wiki for more details.
+See the wiki for the full documentation.
+For instructions, check the wiki and xxx_README.md in each folder.

 ## Common
 Commonly used scripts in the project: